Christopher-Mata/Christopher-Mata/README.md

 </div>

-### <div align="center">I'm Christopher, a full-time college student and aspiring AI Engineer 👨‍💻Programming Since 2016 🚀</div>
+### <div align="center">I'm Christopher, a Software Enginner with a batchelors 👨‍💻Programming Since 2016 🚀</div>

-- 🔭 I’m currently working on an all purpose discord bot
+- 🔭 I’m currently working on an browser embedded LLM and my personal project Ambiente(a 24/7 LoFi Web Bot)

 - 🌱 I’m currently learning React and Swift